 Affordable, quality childcare inaccessible in many of world’s wealthiest countries – UNICEF

-INNOCENTI/NEW YORK, 18 June 2021 – Affordable, quality childcare is inaccessible in many of the world’s wealthiest countries, UNICEF said in a new report released today.
-Luxembourg, Iceland, Sweden, Norway and Germany rank the highest on childcare provisions among high-income countries.
-Slovakia, the United States, Cyprus, Switzerland, and Australia rank the lowest.
+INNOCENTI/NEW YORK, 18 June 2021 – Affordable, quality childcare is inaccessible in some of the world’s wealthiest countries, UNICEF said in a new report released today.
+Luxembourg, Sweden, Iceland, Norway and Germany rank the highest on childcare provisions among high-income countries.
+The United States, Slovakia, Australia, Cyprus and Switzerland rank the lowest.